mrdefenestrator/gitops-demo/README2.md

 # filewcount in Kubernetes with GitOps

-This repo is an implementation of the [filewcount](https://hub.docker.com/r/bldrtech/filewcount) Docker container in a Kubernetes cluster with deployment via [GitOps](https://www.weave.works/technologies/gitops/) via [Flux V2](https://fluxcd.io/docs/).
+This repo is an implementation of the [filewcount](https://hub.docker.com/r/bldrtech/filewcount) Docker container in a Kubernetes cluster with deployment via [GitOps](https://www.weave.works/technologies/gitops/) using [Flux V2](https://fluxcd.io/docs/).
 This showcases the orchestration of the filewcount workload, monitoring, and management in a Kubernetes cluster provides by Kind (Kubernetes in Docker).
 To see how this implementation could be improved and expanded upon, please see the *Work Remaining* section below.

 ## Workload architecture